 Can you design and build custom furniture?

 YES!
 Over half of our orders are fully custom or partially custom.
-We are happy to review any and all custom requests.
+We are happy to review custom requests.

 Do you include fabric in your standard pricing (grade-in)?

-All standard pricing is customer’s own material (COM) and we include yardage requirements for any specified fabrics.
-If needed, we can also grade-in your specified fabric, or help you choose a fabric from one of our trusted vendors.
+All standard pricing is customer’s own material (COM) and does not include textiles.
+We can grade-in your specified fabric upon request, or help you choose a fabric from one of our trusted vendors.

 Where are you located?

 We maintain an administrative and design office in Eastern Washington State where Jeffrey and Lindsay Braun reside.
-We manufacture at our factory in Southern California, and we ship our furniture all over the world.
+We manufacture at our factory in Southern California and we ship our furniture all over the world.

 How much does it cost?